-Between 15 and 20 people shot at El Paso Walmart, suspected gunman in custody, Texas Lt.
-Gov. says
+Between 15 and 20 people shot at El Paso Walmart, one person in custody, officials say

 Between 15 and 20 people were shot at a Walmart in El Paso, Texas Saturday morning, Texas Lt.
-Gov. Dan Patrick told Fox News.
+Gov. Dan Patrick told Fox News, while city police said one suspect was in custody.

-Patrick added that a 21-year-old man had been taken into custody.
-Police had previously said they had received numerous reports of "multiple shooters."

-The lieutenant governor did not say how many of the injuries were fatal.

-Police responded to reports of an active shooting at the Cielo Vista Mall area shortly before 11 a.m. and asked people to stay clear of the active scene.
-An El Paso police spokesman told reporters shortly before 1 p.m. that there was no longer an "imminent threat" to the area.
+Police responded to reports of an active shooting in the area of the Cielo Vista Mall shortly before 11 a.m. and asked people to stay clear of the active scene.
+El Paso Police Sgt.
+Enrique Carrillo told reporters shortly before 1 p.m. that one person was in custody and there was no longer an "imminent threat" to the area.

+Patrick told Fox News that the suspect was a 21-year-old man.
+A short time later, El Paso Mayor Dee Margo tweeted that police had confirmed "several fatalities and multiple suspects in custody."
+The discrepancy could not be immediately reconciled.

+Patrick told Fox News that the number of people shot referred to "casualties" and not fatalities.
+Ryan Mielke, a spokesman for University Medical Center of El Paso, told Fox News that 11 patients were being treated at the facility's Level 1 trauma center.
 A spokesperson at Del Sol Medical Center told Fox News that the hospital had received six victims in an unknown condition.
-They did not say if any more victims would be coming to the facility.

 A witness told Fox News that his mother died at the scene.